avine/git-cheat-sheet/README_IN_PROGRESS.md

 ## Concepts

-Git a distributed, meaning every one who has the repository, has the full history of the project.
+Git is distributed, meaning every one who has the repository, has the full history of the project.

 Naming:

 - The Working directory is also named Working tree.
 - The Staging area is also named Index.
-- The repository
+- The Repository

 Each commit contains a complete snapshot of the project.